Think You Want To Be a Teacher?

 Bachelor's Degree Only Options:

-Bachelor’s/Accelerated Master’s degrees leading to a teaching license
+Bachelor’s/Accelerated Master’s (BAM) degrees leading to a teaching license

 Get a jump start on a graduate program and your teaching career!
 Apply to this program in your junior year (special exception for one-semester spring start Elementary Education) and, if accepted, you will begin taking graduate courses in your senior year that will count toward your master’s degree.
 (If you are interested in BAM programs that do not offer teacher licensure, click here.)
 For more information visit our Advising page.